dkvz/dkvz-blog-backend/README.md

 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] Check that special chars and HTML is removed from the fulltext inserts and updates.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
-- [ ] To re-test: article insertion, article update, rebuilding fulltext index entirely.
+- [ ] To re-test: rebuilding fulltext index entirely.
 - [ ] Test all the comment DB functions.
 - [ ] I need a specific "entity" for search results.
 Or not?
 Maybe not, you can choose to not serialize a field when it's None.
 - [x] Create a limited length fixture instead of the full wordlist.